mhart/awscred/README.md

   - `filename`: the name of the INI file to parse, defaults to `'~/.aws/credentials'` for credentials and `'~/.aws/config'` for region
   - `profile`: the name of the INI profile to use, defaults to `'default'`
-  - `timeout`: the ms timeout on the http call to the EC2 metadata service, defaults to `5000`
+  - `timeout`: the ms timeout on the http call to the EC2 or ECS metadata service, defaults to `5000`
   - `credentialsCallChain`: array of functions to resolve credentials, defaults to `awscred.credentialsCallChain` below
   - `regionCallChain`: array of functions to resolve region, defaults to `awscred.regionCallChain` below